pranigopu/pranigopu.github.io/docs/agentic-ai/conceptual-foundation.md

 ---

 # Definition-Set 1: Philosophical Foundation
-## Autonomy and Freedom
+## Autonomy, Agency and Freedom
 Autonomy refers to the state of being independent and self-directed in one's action; independence within a given context implies that the mechanism for action is self-contained (i.e. one can act on one's own, within the given context), whereas self-directed within a given context implies that the motive for action, i.e. the goal/motivation, is self-contained (i.e. the goal is grasped and deliberately acted upon by oneself).

+Agency is a concept that is related to autonomy, but carries its own conceptual weight.
+Drawing from Feng et al (2025), agency is the capacity to formulate an intention for an action and carry out that action.
+Agency implies autonomy, since it involves the exercise of independent, self-directed action within a given context.
+However, agency more precisely refers to the exercising of powers/faculties autonomously.

+This means an autonomous entity, such as a strictly-programmed automation, can be highly independent and self-directed, hence autonomous, while being highly limited in its agency, since its motives and its ability to define and pursue further goals are limited entirely to its program.
+On the other hand, an autonomous entity that has a wider range of motives and the ability to define a wider range of goals may still lack agency if it lacks the actual ability to act on these motives and goals (e.g. due to the lack of tools or infrastructure to use these tools).

+Now, since agency presupposes autonomy and is essentially a measure of the scope of autonomous action, I regard agency as an aspect of autonomy.
+It is nonetheless an important aspect to highlight, since it gives us a clear way to conceptualise the practical differences between different types of autonomous entities.
+More specifically, what differentiates the autonomy of an AI agent (which shall be defined later in this document) from the autonomy of a programmed agent is agency.
+However, for simplicity in any further discussion, the idea of agency being an aspect of autonomy shall be implicit but not explicitly highlighted at every point.

-Autonomy implies with the concept of "freedom", i.e. the freedom to act on one's own, toward one's goals, as per one's judgement.
-For this purpose, precisely understanding "freedom" as a technical term can aid in understanding the scope and potential of autonomy as a quality.
+Autonomy - especially when considering the aspect of agency - involves the concept of "freedom", i.e. the freedom to act on one's own, toward one's goals, as per one's judgement.
+For this purpose, precisely understanding "freedom" as a technical term can aid in understanding the scope and potential of autonomy and agency as a quality.
 To do this, I shall draw upon the article [*Freedom of the Will, Measured by Complexity*, **tomkins.org**](https://www.tomkins.org/free-will-and-complexity).

 Quoting from this article: "By complexity we mean, after Gibbs, the number of independently variable states of a system."
 This is the the concept of "degrees of freedom", and this quote ties "degrees of freedom" in a system and the complexity of the system.
 Quoting again from the article: "The freedom of any feedback system is, consequently a conjoint function of its complexity and the complexity of its surround.
 The freedom of a feedback system, we argue, should be measured by the product of the complexity of its "aims" and the frequency of their attainment."